AdobeDocs/analytics-platform.de-DE/help/analysis-workspace/visualizations/freeform-table/filter-and-sort.md

    This action will remove the rows from the table and apply a table filter.-->

-### Anwenden eines einfachen oder erweiterten Filters auf eine Tabelle
+### Anwenden einfacher oder erweiterter Filter auf eine Tabelle

 So filtern Sie Daten in Freiformtabellen: